azat-co/you-dont-know-node/README.md

 1. Event emitters: Crash course in the event-based pattern
 1. Clusters: Fork processes like a pro
-1. AsyncWrap, Domain and uncaughtException: Handling async errors
+1. Handling async errors: AsyncWrap, Domain and uncaughtException
 1. C++ addons: Contributing to the core and writing your own C++ addons

 ---